shezdev/painLess/README.md

 ### V3 Functionality
 - Update food and painscores to show on same page as form
+- Today's food and painscores are only displayed
-- Functionality for multiple users
+- Functionality for multiple users (login etc)
+- Update and delete functionality

 ### V4 Functionality
-- TBC...
-Weather API?
+- Data Visualisation of all Data
+- Stats for GP/Dietician
+- AJAX to recall previous entries

 ## Getting started